deargle/deargle.github.io/vita.md

 The below narratives illustrate how I have used the above technologies within the stated areas of expertise.

+Check out my [github activity]({{ github_profile_url }}) for more!
+Not all of my activity is "open," though -- current research projects are typically marked as "private"

 ### Habituation and Generalization Studies

 Describes full "academic stack" development for web-based field experiments,